 Inter-company balances and transactions, and any unrealized income and expenses arising from inter-company transactions, are eliminated in preparing the consolidated financial statements.
-Unrealized gains arising from transactions with equity accounted investees are eliminated against the investment to the extent of the Company's interest in the investee.
 Unrealized losses are eliminated in the same way as unrealized gains, but only to the extent that there is no evidence of impairment.